Leaving hospital

 • money and keys for your home

-If you are being discharged to a care home, the care home should also be told the date and time of your discharge and have a copy of the care plan.
+If you are being discharged to a care home: the care home should be told the date and time of your discharge.
+They should have a copy of your care plan.

 Information and advice